Current Exhibition · Gstaad, Switzerland

 • Winter 2025–26

-Works on loan from the estate of Daniel Saffran, including a 1958 Rothko and a 1994 Richter.
-The first public presentation of this collection since the estate's restructuring.
+Works on loan from The Saffran Trust of Daniel Saffran, including a 1958 Rothko and a 1994 Richter.

 Saffran Estate